innermost47/ai-dj/README.md

 - **Per-track gain control** - Adjust each sample's level (-12 / +12 dB) before mixing, with visual waveform feedback
 - **Per-track reverse** - Instantly flip any page's playback direction for reversed textures and risers
 - **Per-track transient scatter** - Randomize and reposition transients for glitchy, stuttering rhythmic variations
+- **Per-track glitch sequencer** - Sequence glitch effects step by step for rhythmic, stuttering variations
+- **8 modulators per track** - Eight independent modulation sources on every track to bring movement to your sounds
 - **Per-track multi-mode filter** - LP/HP/BP with 12 or 24 dB slopes, drive, cutoff and resonance for sculpting each voice
 - **Per-track 8-band graphic EQ + master EQ** - Independent frequency shaping on every voice and global bus, from 40 Hz to 15 kHz
 - **Per-track compressor + master compressor** - Full dynamic control on each voice and on the master bus, with threshold, ratio, attack, release and makeup gain